bnielsen1965/button-events/README.md

 # Usage

-Create an instance of button-events for each button that requires events, add listeners for the desired button events, and call the gpioChange() method each time the button input state changes.
+Create an instance of button-events for each button that requires events, add listeners for the desired button events, and call the gpioChange(value) method each time the button input state changes.

+The gpioChange() method will return a status string to indicate how the value was handled.
+- **"disabled"**, The button event handler is disabled and will not process gpioChange() values.
+- **"debounced"**, The debounce timer is running and the input value has been updated with the last gpioChange() value.
+- **"accepted"**, The gpioChange() value has been accepted as the starting value and the debounce timer started.
+- **"final"**, The debounce timer is disabled and the gpioChange() value is accepted as the final value.

 Example
 ```javascript